President of the International Butterfly Breeders Association

 This is our tiny home on wheels!
-Our ambulance has been converted into a traveling field station to take us all over North America.
+Our ambulance has been converted into a traveling tiny house that is used to chase butterflies all over the world.

 My name is Jachus Sundby, as a kid I was born crazy about insects.
 When I was five, I convinced my dad to help me build a moth trap in our backyard using a sheet and a light.
 I would turn on the light every night before bed and in the morning, I would get up before the sun, run across the wet grass in my bare feet and collect every unique moth I could find.
 Afterword, I would go back to bed for a few hours.

 One morning as I ran downstairs, I noticed an aquarium that had been placed on the counter.
 My dad had gotten up and left for work already so I knew he must have put something inside.
 As I looked my eyes were drawn to something hanging from the top.
 Suddenly I couldn’t believe my eyes.
 There was a huge moth sitting right there in my house.
 I can truthfully say that it was the most amazing thing I had ever seen in my life.
 Up until that day I thought that big moths could only be found deep in remote jungles.